Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 ![no-data](/Introduction%20to%20Long%20Polling/Images/no-data.png)

-3. Update the value of d=isDataAvialable to true
+3. Update the value of isDataAvialable to true

 4. Restart the server using **node index.js**

 5. Send a request to the server

 ![data-loaded](/Introduction%20to%20Long%20Polling/Images/data-loaded.png)

+## Mega Challenge

+Can you implement Long Polling using express or any other web server framework in Node.js.

+Hint: You need to create a route that listens for incoming HTTP requests and sends the data id it is available.
+If no new data is available in 10 seconds (the long poll timeout), then it should send back message "No new data is avialable" to the client.

+The solution for this challenge is available [here](/Introduction%20to%20Long%20Polling/code/server.js)

 ## Conclusion